15 Best Art Therapy Prompts for Anxiety You Can Start Today

 The prompt: Create a mandala using only dots, working from the center outward in symmetrical patterns.

-Why it works: The repetitive, focused process naturally quiets anxious thoughts and activates the relaxation response.
+Why it works: The repetitive, rhythmic process naturally quiets anxious thoughts and activates the relaxation response — one of the most effective grounding techniques available.

 Materials: Paper, dotting tools or cotton swabs, acrylic paint